MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 #### Minimum number of drives

 - If there are drives used as cache, there must be at least 2 per server
-- There must be at least 4 non-cache drives per server
+- There must be at least 4 capacity (non-cache) drives per server

 | Drive types present   | Minimum number required |
 |-----------------------|-------------------------|